 In order to understand this, please consider the polarized comparisons of the figure below.

-The point here is that a High-Performance Leader is inherently trust-worthy and admirable, while the Command and Control Leader smells of conceit and invites suspicion.
+However, the point here is that a High-Performance Leader is inherently trust-worthy and admirable, while the Command and Control Leader smells of conceit and invites suspicion.

 We can probably picture leaders we have worked for as primarily one or the other, and likely have emotions about that.